JackieBinya/jacqueline-binya-website/content/projects.md

       </div>
   </div>
   <p class="project-description">
    A property market place where users can find and post residential properties for free.
-  I built this app using Reactjs, React Hooks, Fusejs, and Firebase/Firestore.Registered users are able to post, update and delete property ads.All users can read the resources from the server.
+I built this app using Reactjs, React Hooks, Fusejs, and Firebase/Firestore.
+Registered users are able to post, update and delete property ads.
+All users can read the resources from the server.
   </p>
   <hr>
   <div class="project-stack">